Your information. Your rights. Our responsibilities.

 - We will give you a list of every time we've shared your information with the wrong person.

 Get a copy of this privacy notice

-- You can complain if you feel we have violated your rights by contacting us using the following information:
+- You can complain if you feel we have violated your rights.
+Contact us here:

-You can file a complaint with the U.S. Department of Health and Human Services Office for Civil Rights by sending a letter to 200 Independence Avenue, S.W., Washington,
+- You can file a complaint with the U.S. Department of Health and Human Services Office for Civil Rights.
+Send a letter to:

 In these cases, you have both the right and choice to tell us to: